Download

 • Assigning an environment to a collection propagates default variables to linked tabs.

-• Define collection headers that will be sent on requests.
+• Define collection headers that will be sent on all requests within the collection.

 Environments and Variables